deeecent/decentpoems/doc/about.md

 > Will it be short or long, good or bad?
 > Only the harmony of the writers can tell.

-Now a poem has come to life.
+> Now a poem has come to life.
 Where will it go?
 Who will see it?
-A dutch auction is started.
+> A dutch auction is started.
 Will someone come and buy it?

-If a degen presses the button and signs the transaction, A new NFT is added to the Decent Poems collection.
+> If a degen presses the button and signs the transaction,
+> A new NFT is added to the Decent Poems collection.

-A new piece of creativity flows in the OpenSeas
+> A new piece of creativity flows in the OpenSeas
-And all of its authors will enjoy its proceeds.
+> And all of its authors will enjoy its proceeds.

+### Prosaic version

+Decent Poems could be called a Decent-ralized Poem writing app.

+A smart contract generates a random word, and someone has to write a sentence with it.

+Once 7 sentences have been signed into the blockchain, a poem is generated.

+The poem immediately goes into a Dutch Auction (also handled by the smart contract) which will allow anyone who loves it to buy it.
+This will generate an NFT that can now be traded.

+Cherry on the cake: all the revenue (from minting and from the trades royalties) are equally split among the authors, by means o 0xSplit.

+Everything is 100% on chain, based on Polygon.
+So the system could in principle live forever.

 ## How we built it